-The development of the Curriculum is a School Improvement Focus.
-Our Curriculum Maps are located below by year group.
+The further development of the Curriculum is a School Improvement Focus.
+Our Curriculum Overviews are located below by year group phases.

 We believe our high standards are due to the rich and broad experiences the children have as they move through the school – a rich diet of learning experiences is undoubtedly the best way to develop happy, curious children.